Note: The 2013 symposium is now over.

-Please see the current symposium website at www.isawwsymposium.com for information on submitting abstracts for next year’s symposium.
+Please see the website www.isawwsymposium.com for the current year’s WWAC symposium.

-This invitation includes anyone who is involved with the automation, instrumentation, system integration, operation, maintenance, management and/or construction of facilities the water/wastewater sector.
+We invite anyone involved with the automation, instrumentation, system integration, operation, maintenance, management and/or construction of facilities the water/wastewater sector to submit an abstract.

 - Large format 3’x4’ poster